wumm-project/Seminar-W21/2021-11-09/README.md

 toolbox of instruments for various not specified more precisely purposes.
-The contradiction in TRIZ itself between the variety of tools and the claim of a systemically driven general framework as a uniform process model was addressed in rudiments on one of the last slides, in which three abstraction levels of entrepreneurial transformation demand were assigned to the three levels of a Business TRIZ certification.
+The contradiction in TRIZ itself between the variety of tools and the claim of a systemically driven general framework as a uniform process model was addressed in rudiments on slide 24, in which three abstraction levels of entrepreneurial transformation demand were assigned to the three levels of a Business TRIZ certification.
 The connection is deeper, however, and only becomes clear when the multitude of tools are placed in a uniform development cycle of analysis, synthesis and evaluation, which embeds corporate development in a field of tension between justified expectations and experienced results, as is discussed in (Ackoff 1997), for example.

 ## From the Chat